Arce Takes Power In Bolivia Facing Deep Challenges - UrduPoint

 Morales returned Monday from the border with Argentina, the country where he had sought refuge after first fleeing to Mexico.

-He then headed to the central coca-growing region of El Chapare, where he has strong support among the peasant population.
+He then headed to the central coca-growing region of El Chapare, where he has strong support among the rural population.

 Analysts say Arce's biggest challenge may be to convincingly demonstrate that he really is in charge, and not simply being manipulated by the long dominant Morales.